 In some instances, you can train people to develop the skills they need to be successful at their job.
 However, it is more important that you look for the right personality characteristics during the hiring process.

-Set clear personality traits each new hire should have.
+Define clearly the skills and traits each new hire should have.
 Look for certain characteristics while you’re hiring, including multitasking and stress tolerance.
 If a candidate doesn’t possess the traits needed to be successful at the job, they’re likely not the right person to hire.

 Incorporating these additional tests before making a hire can help you ensure you’re putting the right candidates in your open positions.

 Keep a routine of when schedules will be released and when employees should expect to know what days they work.
 Let employees know ahead of time their expected hours and give fair warning if they might be asked to work additional or longer hours.